AtreyaSh/fastVision/README.md

    `$ ./run.sh`

-The script will allow you to select ROIs and will save their aspect-ratio invariant dimensions as `/results/results.csv`.
-This optimized DPI will be written as `/results/dpi.csv`.
+Selected ROIs with aspect-ratio invariant dimensions will be saved as `/results/results.csv`.
+This optimized DPI will be saved as `/results/dpi.csv`.

 ## Docker Implementation